OndrejSladky/kmercamel/README.md

 ```
 kmercamel maskopt -t max-one -o ms-opt.msfa -k 31 ms.msfa    # Maximize the number of 1s in the mask
 kmercamel maskopt -t min-one -o ms-opt.msfa -k 31 ms.msfa    # Minimize the number of 1s in the mask
-kmercamel maskopt -t min-run -o ms-opt.msfa -k 31 ms.msfa    # Minimize the number of runs of consecutive 1s in the mask
 ```

 Format conversions: